tdunning/log-synth/README.md

   }

 As is common with many samplers, you can set the seed if you like.

+If you only want a string with the SSN in it, you can set the `verbose` flag to false:

+  {
+    "name": "z",
+    "class": "ssn",
+    "verbose": false
+  },

 **`state`** - Samples from any of the 58 USPS state abbreviations.
 Yes, there are 58 possible values.